minepkg/minepkg/README.md

   minepkg join demo.minepkg.host

 Available Commands:
-  build               Runs the set buildCmd (falls back to gradle build) help                Help about any command init                Creates a new mod or modpack in the current directory install             Installs one or more packages in your current modpack or mod join                Joins a compatible server without any setup launch              Launch the given or local modpack. login               Sign in to Mojang in order to start Minecraft minepkg-login       Sign in to minepkg.io (mainly for publishing) publish             Publishes the local package in the current directory remove              Removes specified package from the current package selfupdate          Updates minepkg to the latest version try                 Lets you try a mod or modpack in Minecraft update              Updates all installed dependencies update-requirements Updates installed requirements (minecraft & loader version)
+  bump                Bumps the version number of this package config              Manage global config options dev                 Advanced package dev related tasks (eg. build) help                Help about any command init                Creates a new mod or modpack in the current directory install             Installs one or more packages in your current modpack or mod join                Joins a compatible server without any setup launch              Launch the given or local modpack. publish             Publishes the local package in the current directory to minepkg.io remove              Removes supplied package from the current directory & package selfupdate          Updates minepkg to the latest version try                 Lets you try a mod or modpack in Minecraft update              Updates all installed dependencies update-requirements Updates installed requirements (minecraft & loader version)

 Flags:
-  -a, --accept-minecraft-eula   Accept Minecraft's eula. […]
+  -a, --accept-minecraft-eula   Accept Minecraft's eula.
+See https://www.minecraft.net/en-us/eula/
-      --config string           config file (default is $HOME/.minepkg/config.toml) -h, --help                    help for minepkg
+      --config string           config file (default is /home/fiws/.config/minepkg/config.toml) -h, --help                    help for minepkg
-      --no-color                disable color output
-      --system-java             Use system java instead […]
-      --verbose                 More verbose logging.
+      --non-interactive         Do not prompt for anything (use defaults instead) --verbose                 More verbose logging.
 Not really implemented yet -v, --version                 version for minepkg